-- Sit on the bench with your legs are in front of you or keep your legs as you like.
+- Sit on the bench with your legs in front of you, or keep your legs as you like.

-- Grab the handles firmly, and pull the weight toward you until you feel the contraction in your back muscles.
+- Grab the handles firmly, and pull the weight toward you until you feel your back muscles contract.

 - Hold in that position for 10 seconds and then return to the start.

-- Hang onto bar by keeping your arms straight.
+- Hang onto the bar by keeping your arms straight.

-- Pull yourself up until your chin above the bar.
+- Pull yourself up until your chin is above the bar.

-- Hold in the “up” position for five to 10 seconds and then land your feet on the ground.
+- Hold in the “up” position for five to 10 seconds, then land your feet on the ground.

 - You’ll feel your back and biceps contracted during the entire hold.